 In my opinion, slip bobbers win over clip-on bobbers every time!

-For one thing, conventional clip-on bobbers only allow fishing one depth.
+For one thing, conventional clip-on bobbers only allow fishing at a set depth.

 Slip bobbers virtually allow you to fish any depth, from extremely shallow to extremely deep.
-Changing your depth is done very fast and simple as well.
+Changing your depth is also very fast and simple.

 For another thing, slip bobbers can be used for fishing both from shore and from a boat.

-No matter if you are fishing in your little local pond, or you are out in your boat on a huge lake, trolling for walleye or pike, theoretically, one and the same slip bobber could serve your needs in those two completely different fishing environments.
+Whether you are fishing in your little local pond or out in your boat on a huge lake, trolling for walleye or pike; theoretically, one and the same slip bobber could serve your needs in those two completely different fishing environments.

 A slip bobber has no direct impact on your mainline, so you will lower your risk of losing fish significantly.